ddnexus/pagy/docs/api/javascript.md

 **Notice**:

 - You may want to use `turbolinks:load` if your app uses turbolinks despite webpacker
-- or you may want just `export { Pagy }` from the `pagy.js.erb` file and import and use it somewhere else.
 - or you may want to expose the `Pagy` namespace, if you need it available elsewhere (e.g. in js.erb templates):

     ```js